HNLMS De Ruyter (1935): Battle of Badung Strait

 Japan's next target was Bali.
 The Allies knew the fall of Bali would directly threaten ABDACOM's bases on Java, and that an immediate response was needed.
 A force to counterattack was assembled, but due to time constraints, the Allies were unable to coordinate a unified strike.
 Instead, the operation was planned in several waves.
-The first wave was led by De Ruyter, along with Java and several destroyers.
+The first wave was led by De Ruyter, along with and several destroyers.
 The plan was for the two cruisers to sail by at night and attack the invasion force's escorts and draw them away.
 This would leave the transports vulnerable to a follow-up attack by Allied destroyers.

-On the night of 19 February, the battle began when De Ruyter found the destroyers Asashio and Ōshio escorting a transport off Bali.
+On the night of 19 February, the battle began when De Ruyter found the destroyers and escorting a transport off Bali.
 After catching the Japanese by surprise, De Ruyter opened fire.
 However, limited communication and poor visibility prevented the ships from hitting each other.
-After 10 minutes, Doorman believed the destroyers were sufficiently damaged and took the cruisers north, and hoped that he was followed.
+After ten minutes, Doorman believed the destroyers were sufficiently damaged and took the cruisers north and hoped that he was followed.
 The Japanese did not take the bait.
-Instead, they then engaged the Allied destroyers, routing them and sinking the Dutch destroyer Piet Hein in the process.
+Instead, they then engaged the Allied destroyers, routing them and sinking the Dutch destroyer in the process.